363-1038-00L Sustainability Start-Up Seminar

 5. Students have built a first network and know how to proceed and who to approach in case they would like to take their ventures further.

 The seminar consists of a mix of lectures, workshops, individual working sessions, teamwork, and student presentations/pitches.
-This class is taught by a reflective practitioner of entrepreneurial action for societal transformation.
+This class will be co-taught by an academic expert (studying innovation, entrepreneurship, and sustainability) and an entrepreneurship and sustainability “practitioner”.
 Real-world climate entrepreneurs and experts from the Swiss start-up and sustainability community will be invited to support individual sessions.

 All course content is based on latest international entrepreneurship practices.

 The seminar starts with an introduction to sustainability (with a special focus on climate change & energy) and entrepreneurship.
 Students are asked to self-select into an area of their interest in which they will develop entrepreneurial ideas throughout the course.

 The first part of the course then focuses on deeply understanding sustainability problems within the area of interest.
 Through workshops and self-study, students will identify key design challenges, generate ideas, as well as provide systematic and constructive feedback to their peers.

 In the second part of the course, students will form teams around their generated ideas.
 In these teams they will develop a business model and, following the lean start-up process, conduct real-life testing, as well as pivoting of these business models.